octerra/encodingcom/README.md

 * Many more Actions supported using PEP8

-* Unit tests initial set for positive and negative Core and needs to grow more fo
+* Unit tests initial set for positive and negative Core and needs to grow more to accomodate different scenarios.
+    Need more data (image vs. movies)

-* Helpers to keep parse and retrieve key content from the encoding.com response
+* Helpers to parse and retrieve key content from the encoding.com response

 * Poorly documented thumbnail data specifics now reflect email from devops at encoding.com